Pixelaze/MoreFood/README.md

 # MoreFood
-//Its Russian-language version of this plugin.
-You also can use English version here: https://dev.bukkit.org/projects/more-food
+//You also can find this plugin here: https://dev.bukkit.org/projects/more-food

 Plugin for minecraft Bukkit 1.12.2, which adds more food!